The management structure of the Tapuae Roa: Make Way for Taranaki project is:

 His community interests have spanned a variety of organisations in the sectors of education, health and welfare, and visual and performing arts.
 In 2016, Robin was awarded a Queen’s Service Medal for his services to the community.

-Prior to joining Todd Energy he held senior management roles with Woodside Energy.
-He began his career as a drilling engineer and has led drilling and development projects in a number of countries.
-Andrew holds a Bachelor of Engineering (Hons) (Mechanical/Electrical) from the University of Tasmania, Australia and is a member of the Society of Petroleum Engineers (SPE) and a Trustee of BeSafe Taranaki.
+He holds a Bachelor of Engineering (Hons) (Mechanical/Electrical) from the University of Tasmania, Australia, is a member of the Institute of Directors, and is a Trustee of BeSafe Taranaki.

 Neil was elected New Plymouth District Mayor in 2016.
 He has a background in strategic management, government relations, information technology, communications and public relations having worked for Independent News Limited, Fairfax and more recently Powerco.
 He has a BA in Political Science and Philosophy from Victoria University of Wellington, and attended the Macquarie Graduate School of Management to complete a Strategic Management Programme and Foundations of General Management.